-Experiencing true success in the most important roles of our lives has much more to do with character, attitude, and integrity than it does with fame, fortune, or power.
-In fact, I know of a lot of famous, rich, and even powerful people who I would never consider successful.
+The reason is because true success is not always associated with fame, fortune, or power.
+These things can accompany real success, but they are not the definition of success.
+Experiencing true success in the most important roles of our lives has much more to do with character, attitude, and integrity than fame, fortune, or power.
+In fact, we all know of famous, rich, powerful people we’d never consider truly successful.

 Yet hope is hard to define.
 It’s more than optimism; more than positivity.
 What exactly is hope?

 Hope is one of our central emotions, but we are often at a loss when asked to define it.
 Many of us confuse hope with optimism, a prevailing attitude that things will turn out for the best.
 But hope differs from optimism.
 Hope does not arise from being told to think positively, or from hearing an overly rosy forecast.
 Hope, unlike optimism, is rooted in unalloyed reality.
-Although there is no uniform definiteion of hope, I found one that seemed to capture what my patients had taught me.
+Although there is no uniform definition of hope, I found one that seemed to capture what my patients had taught me.
 Hope is the elevating feeling we experience when we see—in the mind’s eye—a path to a better future.
 Hope acknowledges the significant obstacles and deep pitfalls along that path.
 True hope has no room for delusion.

 I love this definition of the power of hope!
 In the face of significant obstacles and deep pitfalls along our path, hope is that elevated feeling we experience when we see—in our minds eye—a live-it-forward path to a better future.